anur0n/academic-personal-webpage-kickstart/content/post/Naive-bayes-classifier/index.md

 +++
-title = "Implementing search engine using TF-IDF" summary = "How I implemented a simple search engine using TF-IDF to search Lifestyle products"
+title = "Text Classification using Naive Bayes Classifier" summary = "About implementation of Naive Bayes Text classifier to classify fashion products based on product description"
 +++

 Searching for something is an inevitable part now.
 So, let's see, the basics of implementing a search engine.
 Here we will search for Life Style products which will based on [this](https://www.kaggle.com/paramaggarwal/fashion-product-images-small) data set which contains information on thousands of life style products.
 We will see _How to create **Index** and **rank** the results we get from the search_